learn-co-curriculum/phase-4-password-protection-readme/README.md

 Fortunately, however, smart people who have thought about this a lot have written a lot of different hash functions that are well-suited to different purposes.
-And nearly all hash functions are designed with the quality that strings that are similar but not the same hash to significantly different values.
+And nearly all hash functions are designed with the quality that strings that are similar, but not the same, will hash to significantly different values.

-Ruby internally uses [MurmurHash][murmur], which produces better results for this:
+Ruby internally uses [MurmurHash][murmur], which produces better results for
+this:

 ```rb
 'Joshua'.hash